Yandex Cloud

 • Size of the storage reserved for the database host.

-• Number of hours of database host operation.
-Partial hours are rounded to an integer value.
+• Database host uptime in hours.
+Partial hours are rounded up to the nearest whole hour.
 To find out the cost per hour of operation for each host class, see Managed Service for PostgreSQL pricing policy.

 How can I change the computing resources and storage size for a database cluster?How can I change the computing resources and storage size for a database cluster?